iberisoft/Naobiz/README.md

 ## Configuration

-The tool is configured in file `appsettings.json` and a special secret file.
+The tool is configured in file `appsettings.json`.

 ### Database